 - Taylor in High School Musical, black and female.

 - In the movie Cherish, there's a character who is a Jewish gay dwarf who is also wheelchair bound.
 He points out at one point how he seems to be beaten with an unlucky stick.

 - In Rising Sun, Tia Carrere (herself a twofer) plays a video footage analyst with mixed African-American and Japanese parentage and a withered hand since birth.
 She explains that this led to her being ostracized and labelled an outcast in her native Japan.

 - Tomboy from Survival of the Dead is a Black Lesbian which makes her a three-fer.

-- 15-year-old Leonardo in the Brazilian short film Eu Não Quero Voltar Sozinho (I Don't Want To Go Back Alone): blind and gay.
+- 15-year-old Leonardo in the Brazilian short film Eu Não Quero Voltar Sozinho (I Don't Want to Go Back Alone): blind and is also gay.
 He's refreshingly blasé about both matters.

 - Dekka of Gone is a black lesbian.
 And a Moof, which makes her threefer in the novel's universe.
 She lampshades it.

 Dekka: "I'm black and I'm lesbian, so believe me, there are always lines."